About Us Contact Shop

 Eleos

-If you’re looking for a medditeranean experience, then definitely try the Greek restaurant, Eleos.
-Altough it is a bit more expensive than most restaurants in the area, it’s a great place to eat.
+If you’re looking for a Mediterranean experience, then definitely try the Greek restaurant, Eleos.
+Although it is a bit more expensive than most restaurants in the area, it’s a great place to eat.

 Overlooking the Bosphorus, you’ll be able to watch the ships sail over the bright blue waters as you listen to Greek music.

-We recommend the grilled bass and goat cheese stuffed red bell peppers.
+Also, we recommend the grilled bass and goat cheese stuffed red bell peppers!

 Hagia Sophia